 Another of our to-do is something that First Vice President Mallette will begin this year and implement in her service as chapter president in 2011-2012.
 I will not steal her thunder, so you will have to continue being an active and watchful member to see what chapter leadership has in store now and for the future.

 As you can see, we have a lot of activities planned and going on for the new chapter year.
 It feels as though we are the home team at bat with two out and the bases loaded in the bottom of the ninth inning, down by one run and having fouled off half a dozen pitches already.
 Whether you are an intense or a casual baseball fan, the just-described scenario is an exciting one.
 Trust me.
+Then, it’s a good thing for San Francisco ISACA 2010-2011, because we are looking into a full envelope of game tickets.

-Steve Owyoung, CISA
+Steve Owyoung, CISAChapter President

 |